 FCC and the paddling community are devastated to have lost one of our greats - a coach, a volunteer, a board member and a friend.
 Joe Alia passed away late on 21 July after a brief illness.
 Just five weeks earlier he was leading and completing the works on our new "tinnie" launch ramp and the stairs down to our dock.

-We're holding a celebratory paddle followed by Covid safe morning tea to celebrate Joe and his contributions to paddling, to paddlers and to Fairfield on Saturday 13 November at 9am.
-All paddlers who Joe assisted, encouraged, supported, cajoled are very welcome to join!
+We held a celebratory paddle followed by Covid safe morning tea to celebrate Joe and his contributions to paddling, to paddlers and to Fairfield on Saturday 13 November at 9am.

 Joe had so much energy and was passionate about teaching new paddlers - particularly young paddlers - how to kayak.
 Since the 1970s he's been building, buying, paddling boats and persuading others to join him in our sport.
 A few of the many Joe stories are here and more here.